ByronGriggs2/Software-Portfolio/2025-5 Physics Simulation/Code Snippets/README.md

 }
 ```
 # Multithreading
 The simulation runs in 4 threads: main, render, physics, and network.
-The main thread handles communication with Windows, the render thread
+The main thread handles communication with Windows.
+The render thread
 handles user inputs and uses transformation matrices, vertex and index buffers, and DirectX11 3D to draw each object.
 The physics thread moves objects,
 thereby chaging their transformation matrices, as well as detecting collisions and applying forces to objects.
 The network thread unfortunately does nothing of note, due to time constraints. </br>
 The 4 threads run asynchronously and do not pause execution to wait for another thread unless accessing shared memory.